Conversations with money bloggers

 If you won a million on the lottery, what is the first thing you would do?

-This post contains affiliate links.
-If you click through and make a purchase, I will earn a small commission.
-Thanks!
+Some of my posts contain affiliate links.
+If you click through and make a purchase I will earn a small commission.
+Thank you for your support.